elixir-makeup/makeup_html/README.md

 # MakeupHTML

-Lexe for the HTML language for Makeup.
+Lexer for the HTML language for Makeup.

 ## Installation